support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Ravana commands Kumbhakarna’s awakening; Rama and leaders tend to Lakshmana Vishnu Declines to Fight Ravana Due to His Boon, but Encourages the Gods to Battle Him Shatrughna Stops at Valmiki On his way to confront Lavana, Shatrughna rests at Valmiki In the throne room at Ayodhya, King Dasaratha is seated with his four sons, his minister Sumantra and his chief priest Vasistha.
 Yudhajit, Queen Kaikeyi Sukesha gains sovereignty over the rakshasas through penance and is shown with his family The monkeys have told Svayamprabha of their search for the missing Sita, and she has told them of the mystery of the cave and how she came to live in that marvelous place Dasaratha lies on his bed in his chamber, the two queens seated beside him, all three in the attitude of conversing, while they try to console one another.
 Outside the room, Brahmins and ministers are in conversation with Sumantra.
 Rama Recognizes Lava and Kusha, and Sita Swears Her Innocence Before Him Valmiki and Narada converse left, with Rama and Sita on the right Hanuman is captured by Ravana, humiliated, but escapes and sets fire to the city with his blazing tail.
 1653 During the Ashvamedha Sacrifice, Vibhishana Honors the Ascetics.
-Bharata and Shatrughna Assist with the Rituals Rama wakes to praises, bathes, and sits in his throne room, where everyone pays homage to him The Marriage of Krishna Rama Bends His Bow Sumali urges Ravana to seize Lanka as Prahasta seeks Vaisravana Rama crowns Vibhishana king of Lanka and prepares to seek the Ocean The angry Laksmana has reached the gate of Kishkindha, where he is welcomed by Angada, Bali Dasaratha, enthroned in durbar, tells the Brahmins Vasistha and Vamadeva and his minister Sumantra of his intention to resign his throne to Rama as regent; on the left, these three summon Rama and Laksmana.
+Bharata and Shatrughna Assist with the Rituals Rama wakes to praises, bathes, and sits in his throne room, where everyone pays homage to him Rama Is Crowned and Rewards His Allies; Sita Gifts Her Necklace to Hanuman The Marriage of Krishna Rama Bends His Bow Sumali urges Ravana to seize Lanka as Prahasta seeks Vaisravana Rama crowns Vibhishana king of Lanka and prepares to seek the Ocean The angry Laksmana has reached the gate of Kishkindha, where he is welcomed by Angada, Bali Dasaratha, enthroned in durbar, tells the Brahmins Vasistha and Vamadeva and his minister Sumantra of his intention to resign his throne to Rama as regent; on the left, these three summon Rama and Laksmana.
 Above, four Brahmins begin Krishna telling Bhima of Arjuna’s exploits to which the women also listen from the Page from Tales of a Parrot Tuti-nama: Eighth night: The prince Rāma Hears from Agastya the Origins of the Rākṣasas, Beginning with Prajāpati’s Creation Detail (Buddhist manuscript cover) Valmiki teaches Kusha and Lava, while Rama and Sita are advised by a messenger Musical Show in a Palace Durvasa and Death Visit Rama, Then Lakshmana Meditates by the Sarayu and is Taken to Heaven by Indra The Heroine Whose Desires are Apparent (Page from a Rasikapriya Series) Malavi Ragini, from a Ragamala series, c.
-1695 A Heroine and Her Paramour: Malavi Ragini, from a Ragamala
+1695

 Show more similar artworks